brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 # Overview of Flashing Process

-Finally, with all of the SWD/debug background complete, we can get back to the topic of flashing memory.
+Finally, with all of the SWD/debug background out of the way we can get back to the topic of flashing memory.

 # RP2040/RP2350 Flash Sequence